mickwar/logistic-model/README.md

 Another issue that may arise is if a categorical variable is heavily skewed toward `TARGET == 0` or `TARGET == 1` when the class frequency is too low.
 This didn't appear to be a major issue in the training set.

-To counter these issues, classes having fewer than 500 occurrences were re-labeled into a new class called `SMALL_GROUP`.
+To counter these issues, we do the following:
+- Classes having fewer than 500 occurrences (arbitrarily chosen) were re-labeled into a new class called `SMALL_GROUP`.
-If the combined class of `SMALL_GROUP` is still below 500, then all those classes are set to `NaN`, the place holder for missing values.
+- If the combined class of `SMALL_GROUP` is still below 500, then all those classes are set to `NaN`, the place holder for missing values.

-From here, indicator variables are created for each class in the variable where a `1` means class presence and `0` means no class presence.
+- Indicator variables are created for each class in the variable where a `1` means class presence and `0` means no class presence.
-If a class is `NaN`, then a `0` is found for each indicator variable, inidicating no classes.
+- If a class is `NaN`, then a `0` is found for each indicator variable, inidicating no classes.

 ## Procedure